karthik24iyer/translationAdder/README.md

 ### NOTE:
 * Please refer "src\main\java\resources\config.properties" to change required settings, and "Translations.xlsx" to check the format of required input.
 * There are two columns for English in excel file.
 First for existing word and second for a new translation in English.
 (If no changes to English, you can keep both columns identical)
-* Refer this [link](https://github.com/karthik24iyer/TranslationAdderJarSupport) for any missing jar support ( which shouldn't be the case if you have coms imported)
+* Refer this [link](https://github.com/karthik24iyer/TranslationAdderJarSupport) for any missing jar support
 --------------------------------------------------------------------------------------------------------------------------------------

 ### The following features are supported by this application